luechtdiode/gymapp/README.md

 ## Update to latest dependencies

 watch out what `npm outdated` is reporting to the console.
-Then carefully compare with the vesions in package.json, update, reload new deps with `npm cache clean`, `npm install` and run all tests.
+Then carefully compare with the vesions in package.json, update, reload new deps with `npm cache clean`, `npm install`, `npm prune` and run all tests.
+If all tests are passing, freeze the configuration by , `npm shrinkwrap`